bulengholtz/Nikita-Bul-business-analyst/README.md

 # Hi there 👋, I'm Nikita
-### Currently working as a Business Analyst Intern at Unified Mentor, where I am analyzing business data using Power BI, SQL, and Excel to generate actionable insights." | Power BI Enthusiast | Data-Driven Mindset
+### A beginner Business Analyst with a solid foundation in data analysis, successfully completed an intensive training program.
+Proficient in Power BI, SQL, and Excel.
+Eager to apply my skills to real-world business problems, dive deep into processes, and master the intricacies of business analysis from the ground up.
+Passionate about transforming raw data into clear, actionable insights.

 Welcome to my GitHub portfolio!
 I love turning raw data into powerful dashboards and actionable insights using modern BI tools.